tasmota/docs/docs/Berry_Addressable-LED.md

 It is still possible to control this light strip with Berry, but whenever you use Tasmota light controls they will temporarily overrid Berry animations.

+To avoid any conflict between native WS2812 and Berry control, you can use `Scheme 14` which disables native WS2812.

 ### Led strips, matrix and sub-strips

 You first need to define the low-level `Leds` object that describes the hardware strip of connected leds.